geographiclib/geographiclib/GeographicLib/00README.txt

       method,
     + accept and return spherical arc lengths,
     + works with both oblate and prolate spheroids,
-    + add -a, -e, -b options to \ref geod utility.
+    + add -a, -e, -b options to the Geod utility.

 Changes between 2009-03 and 2009-02 versions:

-  * Add Geographic::Geodesic and the Geod utility.
+  * Add GeographicLib::Geodesic and the Geod utility.

   * Declare when no exceptions are thrown by functions.